 Paul ‘BJ’ Ransbury has been flying professionally for over 30 years.
-In 2005, became President of Aviation Performance Solutions, LLC (APS) and is fully dedicated to the APS vision of ‘We Help Pilots Bring Everyone Home Safely‘.
+In 2005, became Chief Executive Officer of Aviation Performance Solutions, LLC (APS) and is fully dedicated to the APS vision of ‘We Help Pilots Bring Everyone Home Safely‘.

 Paul’s professional flight experience spans a wide spectrum from general aviation advanced flight instruction and hard-charging unlimited category airshow aerobatic displays to scheduled airlines and military fighter operations.

 Throughout his career as a professional pilot and business entrepreneur, Paul maintained a drive to responsibly improve life-saving flight safety programs.
 He began developing innovative training techniques and advanced flight training courses for individual pilots, corporate flight departments, government agencies, and aircraft manufacturers more than two decades ago.
 In additional to being involved in a number of international efforts on evolving LOC-I mitigation in aviation, he is:

 - Co-lead of the NBAA Safety Committee’s Training and Standards Team where he also serves at the founder and lead of the NBAA Safety Committee’s Loss of Control In-flight (LOC-I) Working Group